efredericks/CloudAppsDev/_posts/2-CloudTechnologies.md

 <img src="https://cloudx-bricks-prod-bucket.storage.googleapis.com/ad81a1c799604fe7c34dc27efe14fededcf49a419b466d05d208066df626bd56.svg" alt="Google Cloud IoT Technologies"  title="Google Cloud IoT Technologies" style="background-color:#fff" />

-> Figure X: Google Cloud IoT Technologies
+> Figure 7: Google Cloud IoT Technologies

 ### Microservices [PaaS/SaaS/Somewhere In-Between]

 Microservices tend to fall into the buzzwordy camp (for me at least), but at their core they tend to be the result of breaking up larger applications into more bite-sized pieces.
 Typically the end up being small portions of an application that have been migrated to functions that accept data and transform it (or relay it) in some fashion.
 There are multiple approaches for creating microservices, however in the cloud realm you may wish to consider using a serverless technology such as Cloud Functions (or Lambda/Azure Functions) or an App Engine (PaaS) type of environment.

 Both approaches are completely feasible and both rely on code development.
-Figure X shows an example of a microservice architecture (c/o microservices.io).
+Figure 8 shows an example of a microservice architecture (c/o microservices.io).
 Here, you see multiple aspects of what typically would be a monolithic application broken down into manageable services, each accessible via some sort of endpoint (e.g., web, API, RESTful call, etc.).

 ![Microservice Architecture](https://microservices.io/i/Microservice_Architecture.png "Microservice Architecture")

-> Figure X: Microservice Architecture
+> Figure 8: Microservice Architecture

 ### Containers / Orchestration

 Containers and [Kubernetes](https://kubernetes.io/) (or K8s) are a discussion in and of themselves, however they offer an extremely attractive proposition for both IT and developers alike: a sane environment that can be deployed anywhere without needing to worry about specifics like machine type or operating system.
 Effectively containers become a light VM environment that enables cross-platform deployments.
 Kubernetes offers orchestration of containers, in essence, container management at scale.
-Figure X (c/o [DZone](https://dzone.com/articles/how-kubernetes-works)) shows a sample Kubernetes architecture, including multiple worker nodes that contain Docker containers.
+Figure 9 (c/o [DZone](https://dzone.com/articles/how-kubernetes-works)) shows a sample Kubernetes architecture, including multiple worker nodes that contain Docker containers.

 ![Kubernetes Sample Architecture](/CloudAppsDev/assets/images/2-k8s-dzone.png "Kubernetes Sample Architecture")

-> Figure X: Kubernetes Sample Architecture
+> Figure 9: Kubernetes Sample Architecture

 ### Analytics / Artificial Intelligence / Machine Learning [SaaS]